Rita Ora’s New Tattoos Get A Mixed Reaction In Her Instagram Comments

 The rose tattoo that appeared on her hand is believed to have been lasered off after a series of paparazzi photos that show the ink is barely visible anymore.

-Currently, Rita is embarking on her own world tour titled “Phoenix” which is named after her second studio album.
+Currently, Rita is embarking on her own world tour titled “Phoenix,” which is named after her second studio album.
 The tour kicked off in Melbourne, Australia, on March 1 at the Palais Theatre.
 She continued her shows down under in Sydney, Brisbane, and Perth and then started the Asian leg that same month.
-In April, she kicked off the European leg and has worn many different outfits for each show which The Inquisitr has been reporting.
+In April, she kicked off the European leg and has worn many different outfits for each show, which The Inquisitr has been reporting.

-Her tour and fashionable outfits are well documented on her official Instagram page which has over 14.8 million followers.
+Her tour and fashionable outfits are well documented on her official Instagram page, which has over 14.8 million followers.